 This document is intended to serve as a brief reference to credentialing terms and their definitions.
 Those seeking more complete information about credentialing are advised to consult the resource documents available through the I.C.E.
 In addition, interested readers are encouraged to investigate the advantages of membership and participation in I.C.E.

-The Institute for Credentialing Excellence gratefully acknowledges the contributions of the following individuals in the development of this edition of the Basic Guide to Credentialing Terminology:XXXinclude 1100 Terminology Task Force and Terminology Task Force.
+The Institute for Credentialing Excellence gratefully acknowledges the contributions of the following individuals in the development of this edition of the Basic Guide to Credentialing Terminology:

 Michael Clark Task Force Chair